pgRouting/pgrouting/src/contraction/doc/contraction.rst

 * :math:`L2_v`: is the set of *level 2* vertices
 * removed_vertices: is the set of removed vertices

+The contracted graph will be represented with two parameters, the modified Graph, and the removed_vertices set.

 removed_vertices = {(v,1):{2}, (e,-1):{3}}.

-This notation indicates:
+The above notation indicates:
-vertex 2 is removed, and belongs to vertex 1 subgraph vertex 3 is removed, and belongs to edge -1
+vertex 2 is removed, and belongs to vertex 1 subgraph vertex 3 is removed, and belongs to edge -1 subgraph